British Airways has suspended its routes from London Heathrow to Kyiv, Ukraine and St Petersburg, Russia.

 Update Thursday 23 May 2019

-For passengers due to travel to Kiev or St Petersburg, BA has also secured a rebooking agreement with Lufthansa.
+For passengers due to travel to Kyiv or St Petersburg, BA has also secured a rebooking agreement with Lufthansa.
 Passengers can fly on Lufthansa via either Frankfurt or Munich.
 In all cases, passengers must fly on a British Airways operated flight between Heathrow and Frankfurt or Munich.

 Update Wednesday 5 June 2019